edgedb/easy-edgedb/chapter1/index.md

 }
 ```

 Interestingly, Jonathan Harker has been inserted with a link to every city in the database.
-In other words, `places_visited := City` means `places_visited := every City type in the database`.
+In other words, `places_visited := City` means `places_visited := every object of type City in the database`.
 Right now we only have three `City` objects and one `NPC` object, and Jonathan Harker has visited them all.
 But later on we will have more cities and won't be able to just write `places_visited := City` for all the other characters.
 For that we will need `filter`, which we will learn to use in the next chapter.

 Note that if you inserted "Jonathan Harker" multiple times (or any other `NPC` objects with the same name), you will now have multiple `NPC` objects with that name.
 The database doesn't give an error for this, because we haven't instructed it to keep an eye out for duplicates.
 In [Chapter 7](../chapter7/index.md) we will learn how to make sure the database doesn't allow multiple copies of `NPC` with the same name.